Tenerife: From Volcano to Rainforest - Guided

-This is a challenging tour with significant climbing on five of the six days.
+This is a medium to challenging tour with significant climbing on five of the six days.
 There are several types of climbs on this cycling tour: long and fairly gentle (Teide/Anaga) and short, steeper ones, where the gradient is around 10% for sections (Masca/Garachico).

 On average there is around 1,000m of climbing each day; however, the climb to El Teide has slightly more than double that.